-(4) The Insolvency Practice Rules may prescribe standards applicable to the exercise of powers, or the carrying out of duties, of registered trustees.
+(4) The Insolvency Practice Rules may prescribe standards3 applicable to the exercise of powers, or the carrying out of duties, of registered trustees.

-3.3 While this section essentially provides certain powers to the Inspector-General it also imposes a duty on trustees (and debt agreement administrators).
-The relevant provision is s12(1A), which provides:
+2.3 While this section essentially provides certain powers to the Inspector-General, it also imposes a duty on trustees (and debt agreement administrators).
+The relevant section is s12(1A), which provides:

 (1A) Where the Inspector-General requests a registered trustee or the administrator of a debt agreement, for the purposes of subsection (1), to provide a report as to the operation of this Act, the registered trustee or administrator, as the case may be, shall forthwith provide the report requested.

-3.4 The term 'for the purposes of subsection (1), to provide a report as to the operation of this Act', is to be read broadly to apply to situations where a registered trustee or for that matter a debt agreement administrator, has been formally requested under subsection 12(1) to provide a report irrespective as to whether it relates to a particular estate, their personal insolvency administration practice as a whole, or any other purpose under the Act, including in particular the provision of the annual estate return information.
+2.4 The term 'for the purposes of subsection (1), to provide a report as to the operation of this Act', is to be read broadly to apply to situations where a registered trustee or a debt agreement administrator, has been formally requested under subsection 12(1) to provide a report irrespective as to whether it relates to a particular estate, their personal insolvency administration practice as a whole, or any other purpose under the Act, including in particular the provision of the annual administration return information.

-3.5 It is implicit in this that to properly carry out this duty the registered trustee or debt agreement administrator has an obligation to provide a timely and accurate report.
+2.5 The duty imposed on registered trustee and debt agreement administrator by virtue of this provision also necessarily infers an obligation to provide a timely and accurate report.

-b. the control of property under an authority given under section 188
+(ii) the control of property under an authority give under section 188;

-d. a personal insolvency agreement, scheme of arrangement or composition
+(iv) a personal insolvency agreement, schem or arrangement or composition; and

-3. at any time investigate the books of a trustee.
+(c) at any time investigation the books of a trustee

-1.is entitled to attend any meeting of creditors held under this Act; and
+- The Inspector-General is entitled to attend any meeting of creditors held under this Act

-3.9 It is implicit in subsection 12 (4) that a trustee should not engage in conduct that prevents or attempts to prevent AFSA Regulation and Enforcement from attending and participating in a meeting of creditors (subject to s64ZA 4 - Refer particularly subsection 64ZA(3) 'a person other than a creditor is not entitled to vote.').
-AFSA Regulation and Enforcement will comply with its published protocol when attending such meetings5.
+2.9 It is implicit in section 75-30 of the Schedule that a trustee should not engage in conduct that prevents or attempts to prevent AFSA staff members from attending and participating in a meeting of creditors (subject to rule 75-85 of the Rules – refer particularly to rule 75-85(1) of the Rules ‘a person other than a creditor (or the creditor’s proxy or attorney) is not entitled to vote at a meeting of creditors).
+AFSA staff will comply with its published protocols when attending such meetings4.